top of page

 Bottom line: the vision was right; the sequence (governance → servicing → scale) was off.

-The Operating System We Underestimated: PNR Logic
+The Operating System usually Underestimated: PNR Logic

 If websites are the shop window, the PNR is the operating system.